Top Ten Haunted Places in Honolulu

 7. Pacific Aviation Museum Pearl Harbor

 It was going to happen, we were going to talk about Pearl Harbor.
 You all know that story; On December 7, 1941, thousands of officers lost their lives when Pearl Harbor was attacked.
-It more or less tossed teh Yanks into the fracas that was World War II.
+It more or less tossed the Yanks into the fracas that was World War II.
 Hangars 37 and 79 were miraculously left standing by the attack.
 In 2006 they were converted into the Pacific Aviation Museum… And it’s full of ghosts.

 The place is up to its earlobes in spooks.
 Toss a rock and it’s come back, showered in ectoplasm, and boinged you on the head.
 In 2012 the museum became an episode of ‘Ghost Hunters’.
 Unidentified sounds and lights were recorded during the show’s investigation.